Event sources and destinations

 Amazon SNS supports VPC Endpoints (VPCE) via AWS PrivateLink.
 You can use VPC Endpoints to privately publish messages to Amazon SNS topics, from an Amazon Virtual Private Cloud (VPC), without traversing the public internet.
 This feature brings additional security, helps promote data privacy, and aligns with assurance programs.

 When you use AWS PrivateLink, you don’t need to set up an Internet Gateway (IGW), Network Address Translation (NAT) device, or Virtual Private Network (VPN) connection.
 You don’t need to use public IP addresses, either.

 You may visit our blog to learn how to secure messages published to Amazon SNS with AWS PrivateLink.
 You can also deploy Amazon VPC endpoints for Amazon SNS with AWS CloudFormation.

 Amazon SNS mobile notifications make it simple and cost effective to fanout mobile push notifications to iOS, Android, Fire OS, Windows and Baidu-based devices.
-You can also use SNS to fanout text messages (SMS) to 200+ countries and fanout email messages (SMTP).
+Mobile notifications can be triggered from user driven actions within an application or from business logic within the cloud.

 Amazon SNS supports the ability to send text messages at scale to 200+ countries using a highly available and durable service with redundancy across multiple SMS providers.
 With Amazon SNS you’ll be able to control your originating identity (how users identify you) by using a sender ID, long codes or short codes.
 Additionally, Amazon SNS supports email (SMTP) via SNS topics.